brozeph/node-craigslist/readme.md

 Per request, options can be modified to specify the following:
 * a different city than whatever is specified during initialization
+* a different country than whatever is specified during initialization
 * min and max price ranges
 * category